stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 accidentally cause flags on their trustline to be changed, such as the clawback enabled flag.

-### Multisig Account and Trustline Balance
+### Multi-sig Account and Trustline Balance

-Participants should inspect the state of the multisig accounts and their trustlines after opening the channel to determine the starting balance of each participants contribution.
+Participants should inspect the state of the multi-sig accounts and their trustlines after opening the channel to determine the starting balance of each participants contribution.